 The *batch axes#

-As you will probably notice, many functions we provided accept arrays with set of leading axes, referred to as *batch.
+arrays with a set of leading axes, referred to as *batch.

 For more details on array annotations, see NumPy vs JAX arrays.